ilmenit/pokey-stream-player/README.md

-The encoder quantizes audio to N-channel POKEY voltage levels using a single-step allocation table (each consecutive level changes exactly one AUDC register), applies noise shaping to push quantization error above the audible range, then compresses the stream with DeltaLZ.
+The encoder quantizes audio to N-channel POKEY voltage levels using a single-step allocation table (each consecutive level changes exactly one AUDC register), applies noise shaping to push quantization error above the audible range, then compresses the stream with VQ or DeltaLZ.
 The Atari player decompresses in real-time inside the POKEY timer IRQ handler — no double buffering, no audio gaps.

 ## Project structure